-I'm a Research Fellow at the University of Cambridge, and a Research Fellow at Gonville & Caius College, University of Cambridge.
+I'm a Royal Society University Research Fellow at the University of Cambridge, and a Research Fellow at Gonville & Caius College.
 I've previously spent time in École Polytechnique, Université libre de Bruxelles and Trinity College Dublin.

 My first name is pronounced "Rui" (the "dh" is silent, it's Irish).

 I research complex geometry.
 I'm interested in both the algebro-geometric and differential-geometric sides of complex geometry, and am particularly interested in the interplay between algebraic geometry and geometric analysis.
-Most of my research focuses on the existence of canonical metrics in complex geometry (e.g. Kähler-Einstein, extremal), notions of algebro-geometric stability (e.g. K-stability), and more generally moduli theory and geometric analysis.
+Most of my research focuses on the existence of canonical metrics in complex geometry (e.g. Kähler-Einstein, extremal), notions of algebro-geometric stability (e.g. K-stability), and more general aspects of moduli theory and geometric analysis.
 My work is mostly motivated by the "Yau-Tian-Donaldson" conjecture, which links stability notions to the existence of canonical metrics; see Donaldson's survey for an introduction.

 My CV.
 My email address is firstname.lastname@example.org.